 Embrace the spectrum in how you think

 It may sound like a bunch of whimsical pablum to you, (that lacks the rhetoric ring of KPI, out-of-the-box, low-hanging-fruit) but that’s exactly the point.
-Change is supposed to feel different; it’s supposed to sound different and let’s face it, do you yourself even understand that corporate jargon that rolls so easily off the tongue in meetings?
+Change is supposed to feel different; it’s supposed to sound different and, (quietly) do you yourself even understand that corporate jargon that rolls so easily off the tongue.

 As aforementioned, embracing neurodiversity must begin with an embrace of the spectrum; in how we think and speak and act.